tamarin-prover/tamarin-prover/src/003_example.md

 ~~~~ {.tamarin include="code/Tutorial.spthy"}
 ~~~~

-You can replace 'Tutorial' with any name you like to give to your theory.
-After the keyword `begin`, you first declare function symbols, and equations that these function symbols must satisfy.
-Then you declare multiset rewriting rules that model the protocol, and finally lemmas that specify the security properties.
-Moreover, you can also insert comments, to structure your theory.
-We give examples of each of these elements while modeling this simple protocol.
+Note that we use C-style comments.
+The Tamarin file starts with `theory` followed by the name, here 'Tutorial'.
+After the keyword `begin`, we first declare function symbols, and equations that these function symbols must satisfy.
+Then we declare multiset rewriting rules that model the protocol, and finally we write lemmas that specify the security properties.
+Moreover, we also inserted comments, to structure the theory.
+Now, we describe these elements while modeling this simple protocol in detail.

-Recall the Alice-and-Bob notation of the protocol:

-  C -> S: aenc{k}pk(S)
-  C <- S: h(k)

-We model this particular protocol in three steps.
-First, we declare the function symbols and the equations defining them.
-Then, we introduce multiset rewriting rules modeling a public key infrastructure (PKI) and the protocol.
-Finally, we state the expected security properties.

 Function Signature and Equational Theory